atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 <p align="right">Summer Hill, Devon.</p>

-WHAT pleasure did my Amelia’s last letter convey to the heart of her Charlotte, who sincerely rejoices that her philosophic soul teaches her to bear, with so much fortitude, the uncommon share of misfortunes she has (at so early a period) undergone.
+What pleasure did my Amelia’s last letter convey to the heart of her Charlotte, who sincerely rejoices that her philosophic soul teaches her to bear, with so much fortitude, the uncommon share of misfortunes she has (at so early a period) undergone.
 Continue, my amiable friend, to bear
 [ 6 ]
 up against all the trials that may in future assail you.
 That they may be few is the constant prayer of your Charlotte, who intercedes that you will make her a sharer of all your concerns; pour out your whole soul into her sympathetic bosom, and make that the repository of all your cares; let your confidence in her be unbounded, and be assured she will never abuse the trust.